 Horseshoe Crabs on Memorial Day

-As a child summer-vacationing at an Atlantic beach, I discovered horseshoe crabs.
-They washed up on Maryland’s barrier spit and created spectacles for screeching toddlers.
-Their bodies were sleek, green, foreign, with tails like whips.
+They washed up on Maryland’s barrier spit, creating marvelous spectacles for screeching toddlers.
+The creatures were sleek, green, foreign, with tails like whips.
 Underneath, they were at once frightening and fascinating.

-My family moved to Connecticut at the onset of my teens.
-The colonial towns on Long Island Sound became my milieu.
-On a Memorial Day weekend, my classmates at a private arts school were teenagers at a party.
+In my teenage years, Connecticut’s colonial towns on the Sound became my milieu.
+I attended a private arts high school just north of Hammonasset Beach.
+A group of classmates or a Memorial Day party.
 We sat on a sunlit breakwater among fine historic homes, drinking beer drowsily and dangling our feet into clear, cold brine.

-Inches under our winter-white toes, horseshoe crabs gathered in shallow water, humble shells as big as our privileged heads.
-Carefree pairing was the theme of that party.
+Inches below our winter-white toes, horseshoe crabs gathered in shallow water, humble shells as big as our privileged heads.
+Carefree pairing was the theme of the day.
 The horseshoe crabs’ unlikely physical maneuvers were far less clumsy than our social ones.
 We watched in awe their small, mighty efforts.
 And they mated as they have for 450 million years, shamelessly, unforgettably.

 About the Author